 - Predictable results every month

-Well before you rank higher on Google, you need to make sure you have a way to convert website visitors into leads automatically.
+Well, before you rank higher on Google, you need to make sure you can convert website visitors into leads automatically.

 You can do this by using an automated appointment funnel.

-This is a funnel designed to automatically convert strangers into clients without any extra work on your end.
+This funnel is designed to automatically convert strangers into clients without any extra work on your end.

 After watching the free training, keep reading the rest of this article to learn how to rank higher on Google.